RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 ## Motorized 3D camera
 For dVRK users (i.e. users who don't have a full daVinci), alternative arm with stereo head.<br>
-Maybe a simple pan tilt camera with ROS interface controllable from MTMs?
+Maybe a simple pan/tilt camera with ROS interface controllable from MTMs?
+In any case, we should include a mechanism to report the position of the PSMs with respect to the camera.
+In the case of a pan/tilt, the orientation is really what we are after.

 # Applications